nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 ## Documenting and Publishing Your Extension to the Community

+1. Clone the latest nwb-docutils repository https://github.com/nwb-extensions-test/ndx-template.git or install the latest release:
+`python -m pip install nwb-docutils`
+    - If you cloned the latest version, run `python setup.py install` to install nwb-docutils locally.

-1. Start a git repository for your extension directory {{ cookiecutter.namespace }}
+2. Start a git repository for your extension directory {{ cookiecutter.namespace }}
  and push it to GitHub.
 You will need a GitHub account.
     - Follow these directions:
   https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line

-2. Change directory into `docs`.
+3. Change directory into `docs`.

-3. Run `make apidoc` to generate documentation for your extension based on the YAML files.

-4. Run `make html` to generate documentation for your extension based on the YAML files.
+4. Run `nwb_generate_format_docs` and then `make html` to generate documentation for your extension based on the YAML files.

 5. Read `docs/README.md` for instructions on how to customize documentation for your extension.